-Definition: Social Issues: Are questions concerning how events may affect society as a whole and individuals in society.
-Health Issues: well-being.
-Healt Is the absence of disease or injury along with physical, mental, and social h also implies good prospects for continued survival.
+Social Issues: Are questions concerning how events may affect society as a whole and individuals in society.

+Health Issues: Is the absence of disease or injury along with physical, mental, and social well-being.
+Health also implies good prospects for continued survival.